by

 Quick FAQ

-Can "by" be used for time expressions?+
+Can "by" be used for time?+

 How can I remember "by" quickly?+